TallKite/linnstrument-firmware/README.md

 MicroLinn's guitar tuning is completely independent of the standard Linnstrument guitar tuning.
 The guitar tuning screen no longer adjusts the pitch of each "string".
 Instead it sets 7 independent row offsets.
+The "anchor string" is the row that the anchor pad is on.
+Its pitch is determined solely by the anchor pad, note and cents.
+On the far left, the anchor string is red, or orange if lit up.
+The others are green, or cyan if lit up.
+Tap any button on the far left except the red one to select it.
+It lights up and sounds that open string.
+One of the neighboring strings, whichever one is closest to the anchor, also lights up.
-So you no longer see a note name with an octave number.
-Instead you see a row offset as a number (which can be negative).
+You won't see a note name with an octave number.
+Instead you'll see a row offset as a number (which can be negative).
-Touching the top button on the far left sounds the pitch of the top open string, as before.
-It also makes the top two buttons light up, which indicates you're adjusting the row offset between the 1st and 2nd rows.
-The 2nd button sounds the 2nd open string and shows the offset between the 2nd and 3rd strings, and so forth.
+This is the row offset between the two lit-up strings.
+Swipe right or left on it as before to increase or decrease it.
-The bottom button doesn't show a row offset, but it does sound the pitch of the bottom open string.
+(Selecting the anchor string doesn't show a row offset, but it does sound the pitch of the anchor open string.)
-Changing 1 offset doesn't affect the other 6 offsets.
-In general, changing a row offset sharpens/flattens multiple strings.
+Changing one row offset doesn't affect the other six row offsets.
-But of course only one string changes when you change the first offset or the last offset.
-The "anchor string" is the string that the anchor pad is on.
-Its pitch is determined by the anchor pad, note and cents.
-Thus increasing any row offset above the anchor row sharpens multiple strings.
+Thus increasing any row offset above the anchor string sharpens the current string and all strings above it.
-And increasing any row offset below the anchor row flattens multiple strings.
+And increasing any row offset below the anchor string flattens the current string and all strings below it.
+(Of the two lit-up buttons, the current string is always the one furthest from the anchor string.)

 If the guitar tuning is the standard tuning, the GLOBAL screen's GUITAR pad is dark blue, otherwise it's bright blue.
 The exact notes don't matter, just that the intervals between open strings are all 4ths, except for that one major 3rd.